adioshun/gitBook_DeepDrive/paper2017-squeezeseg.md

 - propose an end-to-end pipeline called **SqueezeSeg** based on convolutional neural networks(CNN):

-- 입력 : LiDAR Point cloud -> 출력 : point-wise label map -> refined
+- 입력 : LiDAR Point cloud -> 출력 : point-wise label map -> refined -> Instance-level labels
 -  the CNN takes a transformed **LiDAR point cloud** as input and directly outputs a **point-wise label map**,
 	-  which is then refined by a **conditional random field (CRF)** implemented as a recurrent layer.

-Instance-level labels are then obtained byconventional clustering algorithms.
+	- **Instance-level labels** are then obtained by conventional clustering algorithms.

-Our CNN model is trainedon LiDAR point clouds from the KITTI [1] dataset, and ourpoint-wise segmentation labels are derived from 3D boundingboxes from KITTI.
+Our CNN model is trained on LiDAR point clouds from the KITTI [1] dataset, and our point-wise segmentation labels are derived from 3D bounding boxes from KITTI.

 To obtain extra training data, we built aLiDAR simulator into Grand Theft Auto V (GTA-V), a popularvideo game, to synthesize large amounts of realistic trainingdata.